danlevy1/example-design-system/packages/design-tokens/README.md

 The `buildDesignTokens` function is an asynchronous function that accetps two (2) parameters and returns a `Promise` that either resolves with no information or rejects with an error:

 1. An array of platforms (see the above supported platforms) [required]
 2. An array of source paths [optional].
-If no source path(s) are provided, the path defaults to the `properties` directory in the libraray's `dist` directory`.
-It's likely that you won't need to pass in an array of source paths because you'll just want the provided tokens (i.e. properties) to be used.
+If no source path(s) are provided, the path defaults to the `tokens` directory in the libraray's `dist` directory`.
+It's likely that you won't need to pass in an array of source paths because you'll just want the provided tokens to be used.

 The platforms array expects an array of objects where each object is of the following (this is a TypeScript type definition):